danidiaz/really-small-backpack-example/lesson8-transitively-indefinite-packages/README.md

 As everything renaming-related in Backpack, this is done with a `mixins:` clause.

-For example, we could add the following to `library intermediate2`:
+For example, we could add the following to `library intermediate2` in the Cabal
+file:

     mixins:
      core requires (Core.SomeSig as Intermediate1.SomeSig)